Religious Studies

 Key Stage 5

-In Year 12 we follow OCR’s Religious Studies A-Level.
+In KS5, we follow OCR’s Religious Studies A-Level.
 This is an in-depth study of Developments in Christian Thought, Philosophy of Religion and Religion and Ethics.
 Students have three separate teachers for each of these distinct components and have a total of six lessons per week.
-Students will cover a range of topics as outlined in the table below.
+Students will cover a range of topics as outlined in the table below:

 Foundations